-- (A) Goals - (1) To have up-to-date computer hardware for the patrons to use when at the Library - (2) To have up-to-date computer software for the patrons to use when at the Library - (3) To have the connectivity that is necessary to allow the patrons and neighborhood residents to have access to the internet - (4) To have an up-to-date library management system - (5) To do an evaluation of the Library and community needs each year - (6) To have a well-trained staff who can both use technology and teach others how to use it - (7) To reach out to young adults - (B) Strategies - (1) In 2017, the Library began replacing three computers each year with modern equipment. - (a) Three computers should be purchased in 2023 - (1) Three (3) staff computers - (b) Three computers should be purchased in 2024 - (1) One (1) staff computer and two (2) circulation computers
+- (A) Goals - (1) To have up-to-date computer hardware for the patrons to use when at the Library - (2) To have up-to-date computer software for the patrons to use when at the Library - (3) To have the connectivity that is necessary to allow the patrons and neighborhood residents to have access to the internet - (4) To have an up-to-date library management system - (5) To do an evaluation of the Library and community needs each year - (6) To have a well-trained staff who can both use technology and teach others how to use it - (7) To reach out to young adults - (B) Strategies - (1) In 2017, the Library began replacing three computers each year with modern equipment.
+In 2023, the Library updated all computers and will follow a new rotating pattern: - (a) Three patron computers should be purchased in 2024 - (b) Three patron computers should be purchased in 2025 - (c) All staff/director computers should be purchased in 2026

-- (c) Three computers should be purchased in 2025 - (1) One Director (1) computer and two (2) search computers - (d) Three computers should be purchased in 2026 - (1) Three (3) patron computers - (e) Three computers should be purchased in 2027 - (1) Three (3) patron computers - (f) Three computers should be purchased in 2028 - (1) One (1) patron computer and two (2) staff computers - (2) The computer operating system will be kept modern by replacing it with the newest edition from Microsoft one year after it is released - (3) The Office Package of software will be updated one year after the newest edition comes out unless the Director deems it not necessary - (4) The Library will continue to have an electronic service that maintains and keep computers and software up to date.
+- (d) Two circulation and two patron search computers should be purchased in 2027 - (2) The computer operating system will be kept modern by replacing it with the newest edition from Microsoft one year after it is released - (3) The Office Package of software will be updated one year after the newest edition comes out unless the Director deems it not necessary - (4) The Library will continue to have an electronic service that maintains and keep computers and software up to date.
 Currently, that service is AVC. - (5) The Library will update the accounting system annually at the first of the year.
 Currently, AVC is proving and updating the accounting software on an annual basis. - (6) The Director will ensure that at least one (1) staff member is trained on each new technological device as it is installed.
 The staff member will train the remainder of the staff, who will teach the patrons. - (7) The Library's current library management system is FX from AVC.
 It will be updated on a regular basis as changes are released. - (8) The Library will continue to provide internet access, access to modern technological devices, and provide training in their usage.
 This includes access to e-reader services. - (9) Each year, via formal and informal surveys, the Director will assess the goals and strategies.
 The Director will suggest changes to the Board.